 So what’s the problem?
 The dad asked.

 “There’s a kid who keeps laughing.
-He won’t take it seriously.”
+He won’t take it seriously.”“What makes him laugh?”

 “I don’t know.
 That’s just it.
 We’ll be working and he’ll suddenly start laughing.
 And he won’t stop.”